Central Park mandarin duck: Disappearance

 The duck was last seen in Central Park in March 2019, leaving before the species' mating season.
-Despite false positive sightings and speculation that it would likely return in September, after molting season, it has not been seen as of December 2019.
+Despite false positive sightings and speculation that he would likely return in September, after molting season, he has not been seen as of December 2019.
 According to Barrett, "Before, even when he ventured to the rivers, our spies found him and posted footage.
 My best guess was that he flew far enough north to a small pond remote from people."

 Children's book

-In 2018, entertainer Bette Midler and literary critic Michiko Kakutani discussed the duck at a party, when Kakutani shared pictures she had taken of it.
+In 2018, entertainer Bette Midler and literary critic Michiko Kakutani discussed the duck at a party, when Kakutani shared pictures she had taken of him.
 Midler was inspired to write a story about the effect the duck was having on people, causing them to look up from their cell phone screens to look at natural beauty.
 The book was published as The Tale of the Mandarin Duck in 2021, written by Midler, with photographs by Kakutani and illustrations by Joana Avillez.